 In a significant portion of divorce cases, it’s not uncommon for changes to occur regarding the personal, professional, and/or financial circumstances of one or both parties.
 No matter the cause of the change in circumstance, divorced spouses typically require modification of awarded alimony, which may require a decrease, an increase, or cessation of alimony payments.
 If you’re considering filing for a modification to spousal support due to a change in circumstance — whether you are the paying party or the receiving party — it’s important that you contact a family law firm with the experience and skill required to protect your rights.
 Schedule a consultation today.

 Florida’s Alimony Modification Statute

-In 2009-2010, the state of Florida made adjustments to the alimony statute.
-For those interested, the current governing statute can be found here.
-This governing document has specific categories of alimony, each with their own restrictions for modification of spousal support.
-While most actions for alimony modifications are brought by the paying spouse requesting to reduce their obligation, an increasing number of spousal support modification petitions are being filed by the receiving spouse to increase their alimony amount.
+The State of Florida’s governing document regarding alimony, Florida Statute § 61.08, has specific categories of alimony each with its own restrictions for modification.
+While most actions for alimony modifications are brought by the paying spouse requesting to reduce his or her obligation, an increasing number of spousal support modification petitions are being filed by the receiving spouse to increase the alimony amount paid to them.

 - Rehabilitative Alimony